Diffran/Dice-Game/README.md

 # Dice Game

 ## Description
-an API REST that asks for a user to be identified and then to play with your user, unless if you are admin, to dice games where you win if you get a 7.
-There's also a leader and winrate of the users.
+A **RESTful API** where users must authenticate before participating in a dice game.
+Non-admin users can only play using their account, while admins have additional privileges.
+The game involves rolling two dice, and the user wins if the sum is 7.
+The system also tracks users' game history, including their win rate.
+Additionally, there is a leaderboard ranking users based on their performance.

 ## Installation
-you need to create the local mySQL database and mongoDB, both documents are in the repository.
+you need to create the local mySQL database.

 ## Technologies used
 * **Java 21**